 Art That Inspires Me: El Anatsui

-El Anatsui (b.
-1944) is a Nigerian artist who creates beautiful, tapestry-like works out of found materials like bottle caps and scrap metal.
-I've been lucky enough to see his work at a few different museums.
+El Anatsui is a Nigerian artist who creates beautiful, tapestry-like artworks out of trashed materials like bottle caps and scrap metal.